GiuseppePitruzzella/pomotauri/README.md

-# pomotauri
+# pomodoroThree
-Pomodoro Timer with Tauri 🍅
+Just a Pomodoro in ThreeJS.
+It will probably be useful to my application in Tauri.